 You may be eligible for supplemental benefits that include economic support to attend school if you are entitled to transitional benefits and are receiving an education that is necessary and appropriate for finding work or keeping your present job.
 School tution and fees may also cover semester fee and examination fee.

-The benefits shall cover the cost of childcare and supervision/care of other family members, along with school tuition, school fees, essential school materials and travel.
+The benefits shall cover the cost of childcare, along with school tuition, school fees, essential school materials and travel.
 You can also receive benefits to cover extra living expenses and the cost of relocation if these are necessary for your education.

 Supplemental benefits for persons registered with NAV as genuine job seekers

-If you are entitled to transitional benefits and are registered with NAV as a genuine job seeker, you may be eligible for childcare benefits / benefits to care for other family members.
+If you are entitled to transitional benefits and are registered with NAV as a genuine job seeker, you may be eligible for childcare benefits.

 Supplemental benefits if you need to relocate to find work